mateusoliveiragoncalves/mateusoliveiragoncalves/README.md

 ### Hello, I am Mateus

-🔭 I’m currently working with Python, Ruby and Automation of APIs
+🔭 I’m currently working with Python, Ruby, JS and Automation of APIs

-🌱 I’m currently learning Selenium and Cucumber Karate/Gatling
+🌱 I’m currently workking with Selenium and Cucumber Karate/Gatling

+🌱 I’m also expanding my knowledges about Playwright

 👯 I’m looking to collaborate on QA Testing, RPA and Webscraping